Arbala-Security/Edegscan-AzureSentinel-Integration/README.md

 ![trigger](Images/trigger​.png)

-Once these complete successfully, disable the logic apps.
+Once these complete successfully, **disable the logic apps**.
 We do not want them to run again until we have made additions to check for duplicates and allow a smaller lookback window.

 If you do not wish to have constant polling of assets and hosts, these logic apps may be left disabled.